GoodnessJames/monty/README.md

 Push Function: This operation adds a new element on top of a stack.
 It takes an integer value as a parameter and then, checks if the stack is empty. if so it returns an error.
 Otherwise it goes ahead and add and shift the pointer to the new top element.

 Pall Operation: This prints the top element of the stack without removing it from the stack.
 The stack element and pointer are static (not changed).
 We just want to see what is on top.

+Pop operation: This operation removes the top element and return it to the user causing the stack pointer to be decremented inorder to point to a new top.
+If the stack is empty it will return error.